Capturing Cambridge

 Alfred previously served with the Suffolk Regiment as a young man.
 He left in 1901 when his period of Service ended after nearly eleven years with the Army.
 He served in the East Indies and South Africa.
 He is described as having hazel eyes and brown hair, with an anchor and letters F.B. tattooed on his left forearm.

-Lloyd was living here at the time of his marriage to Nellie Ethel Pullen on the 14th September 1939.
-He gives his occupation as a lorry driver for the Royal Engineers.
+The Watts family’s fourth child was given the name Lloyd George Buckmaster Watts – Lloyd for short!
+He was living here at the time of his marriage to Nellie Ethel Pullen on 14 September 1939.
+He gave his occupation as a lorry driver for the Royal Engineers.

-The 1939 Register was taken on the 29th September 1939.
-Florence, now widowed and working as a Charwoman, is living here alone.
-The Electoral Register shows here living here until 1950.
+The 1939 Register was taken on 29 September 1939.
+Florence, now widowed and working as a charwoman, was living here alone.
+The Electoral Register shows her living here until 1950.

 Contribute